ys7yoo/PiTutorial/README.md

         Here, "sudo" is a special command (only for administrators) to change or set critical settings.
 Any sudo command requires authentification based on the password of the current your.

+    * Using raspi-config
+        In RPI, you can change any setting you like using command line commands.
+        There is an easier way.
+Execute:
+        ```bash
+        sudo raspi-config
+        ```
+        You will see a menu for some common settings.